React Elements

 element represents a component instance of the component Greeting

-).
-So is the case with an element <ChatBox>
+is a function).
+So is the case with the element <ChatBox>

 , instantiating the component ChatBox